 - When you add new items to your wardrobe – and don’t follow the one-in-one-out rule – allocate some time to find a proper place for them.
 This probably means that you have to rearrange or reorganize a (small) part of your wardrobe.

 And there you have it.
-This is how to organize your wardrobe in 5 steps – and keep it that way forever.
+This is how to organize your closet in 5 steps – and keep it that way forever.

 If you like the ‘less, but luxe’ idea, follow me on Pinterest, Instagram, Facebook, and Twitter for more tips and inspirations.
 And don’t forget to join my email list to receive weekly updates plus content that’s exclusively available to my readers.